-A worker was injured when improperly stored metal rods fell during inventory — leading to a $60,000 fine for a Milton distributor.
-Click to see the insights and lessons this incident reveals for safer workplaces.
+A worker was injured when improperly stored metal rods fell during inventory, resulting in a $60,000 fine for a Milton distributor.
+This incident highlights important insights and lessons for promoting health and safety in the workplace.
+Click to learn more about how safety services and effective safety training can help ensure a safer work environment.

 On June 20, 2022, at a LCBO warehouse in London, a worker was critically injured during powered pallet lift‑truck training.
 Without proper instruction or supervision, the worker lost control while practicing turns and collided with a steel storage rack.